Vaccine Access at SHCS

 Check out the list of resources at the bottom of this page for more tips and information.

-There are currently two vaccines licensed by the Food and Drug Administration (FDA) that are available for preventing MPOX infection: JYNNEOS (also known as Imvamune or Imvanex) and ACAM2000.
-However, there are no data yet available on the effectiveness of these vaccines in the current outbreak.
-Current vaccine supplies are also very limited.
+There are currently two vaccines licensed by the Food and Drug Administration (FDA) that are available for preventing mpox infection: JYNNEOS (also known as Imvamune or Imvanex) and ACAM2000.

-The CDC advises that people who have been exposed to MPOX be given the vaccine to prevent them from developing the disease.
+The CDC advises that people mpox vaccine cane be given both to people with known or presumed exposure to mpox virus to prevent them from developing the disease.
 This is called post-exposure prophylaxis (PEP).
-PEP is most effective at preventing MPOX if the vaccine is administered within 4 days of exposure.
+PEP can also be given to people with certain risk factors and recent experiences that might make them more likely to have been exposed to mpox.
+PEP is most effective at preventing mpox if the vaccine is administered within 4 days of exposure.
 If given between 4–14 days after the date of exposure, vaccination may help reduce symptoms, but may not prevent the infection from developing.

 For information about vaccine access and eligibility in your community, contact your local health department or make a telehealth appointment with your healthcare provider.
-SHCS’ Appointment Line is 530-752-2349.
+To schedule an mpox vaccine appointment at SHCS, please call the appointment line at 530-752-2349.

 The first thing you should know is that you are still awesome, and have not done anything wrong.
 You still deserve to be treated with dignity and respect!